Education Legislative Priorities

 As the fastest growing, and one of the youngest demographic groups in the state, Minnesota’s economic competitiveness and socioeconomic outcomes depend in part on Latinos’ educational attainment.
 Progress has been made in closing the achievement and opportunity gaps that disproportionately impact Latinos, but much work remains to further narrow them.
-MCLA will focus efforts on the following this session:
+MCLA continues to focus its efforts on diversifying the teachers workforce.
+Since 2017, MCLA has worked in collaboration with multiple organizations to advance Increase Teachers of Color legislation.
+Various iterations of the bill over the years continue to promote system change to help close opportunity and achievement gaps by strengthening existing programs and proposing new efforts to attract, prepare, and retain an increased percentage of teachers of color and American Indian Teachers.
+Provisions also seek to establish a state goal and biennial accountability report.

 Latino Education Legislative and Policy Focus Areas